oktadev/okta-blog/_source/_posts/2021-05-04-client-credentials-spring-boot.md

 - ""
 - ""
 image:
-type: awareness|conversion
+type: conversion
 ---

-## Secure Server-to-Server Communication with Spring Boot and OAuth 2.0

 The **client credentials grant** is used when two servers need to communicate with each other outside of the context of a user.
 This is a very common scenario that is often overlooked by tutorials and documentation online.
-This grant type is in contrast to the more common **authorization code grant** type, which is used when an application needs to authenticate a user and retrieve an authorization token, typically a JWT, that represents the user's identity within the application and defines the resources the user can access and the actions the user can perform.
+This grant type is in contrast to the more common **authorization code grant** type, which is used when an application needs to authenticate a user and retrieve an authorization token, typically a JWT, that represents the user's identity within the application and defines the resources the user can access, and the actions the user can perform.

 The OAuth 2.0 docs describe the client credentials grant in this way:

 > The Client Credentials grant type is used by clients to obtain an access token outside of the context of a user.
 This is typically used by clients to access resources about themselves rather than to access a user's resources.

+**Table of Contents**{: .hide }
+* Table of Contents
+{:toc}

 In this tutorial, you are going to learn about how to allow services to securely interoperate even when there is not an authenticated user.
 Fortunately, this grant type is simpler than the other, user-focused grant types.
 It is often used for processes such as CRON jobs, scheduled tasks, and other types of heavy background data processing.

 You will create a simple resource server that will be secured using Okta as an OAuth 2.0 and OpenID Connect (OIDC) provider.
 After that, you will create a Spring Boot-based command-line client that uses Spring's `RestTemplate` to make authenticated requests to the secure server.
 You will see how to authenticate the client with Okta using the client credentials grant and how to exchange the client credentials for a JSON Web Token (JWT), which will be used in the requests to the secure server. `RestTemplate` is deprecated, and while still widely used, should probably not be used for new code.
 Instead the WebFlux-based class, `WebClient` should be used.
 In the next part of the tutorial, you will implement the same OAuth 2.0 client credentials grant using Spring `WebClient`.

-## Client Credentials Grant Flow
+## What is the Client Credentials Grant Flow?

 The goal of the OAuth 2.0 client credentials grant is to allow two automated services to interact securely.
 It does this primarily by replacing the old scheme, HTTP Basic, with a token-based authentication scheme that greatly reduces the number of requests that expose sensitive access credentials.